e271828e/Flight.jl/prototypes/kernel/NOTES.md

 `_fingerprint(sim)` is the one computation, and `_capture_header` calls it for the field it stores.

-*The pass is two-staged, and the split is Appendix C's policy column.*
+*The pass is two-staged, and the split is one of order, not of policy.* The header/schema stage precedes the entry stage, and each collects within itself: the header's disagreements are gathered among *themselves* and thrown before a single record is read, because a record resolved through a schema this model has already contradicted reports noise rather than a fault; the records are then collected in turn, so a trace with three bad entries reports three.
-`ReplayHeaderMismatch` and `ReplaySchemaMismatch` are `fail-fast`, `ReplayUnknownFace` is `collected` — which reads as a contradiction until the order is fixed.
-The header's disagreements are collected among *themselves* and thrown before a single record is read, because a record resolved through a schema this model has already contradicted reports noise rather than a fault;
+§12.7's "validation is loud and up front" is that shape.
+Appendix C's policy column names only the second stage correctly — `ReplayUnknownFace` is `collected` — while `ReplayHeaderMismatch` and `ReplaySchemaMismatch` read `fail-fast` there and collect here.
+The behavior is the better one and stands;
-the records are then collected in turn, so a trace with three bad entries reports three. §12.7's "validation is loud and up front" is that shape.
+the column is flagged for the spec pass, and the README's absence list carries the deviation.

 *Two payload questions the spec leaves open, decided here.* A recorded value the target's declared type will not take is **not** a `ReplayUnknownFace` — the